tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ### Change or remove role assignments

-You can change or remove the RBAC role assignment for the security principal used to created the SAS.
+You can change or remove the RBAC role assignment for the security principal used to create the SAS.
 When a client uses the SAS to access a resource, Azure Storage verifies that the security principal whose credentials were used to secure the SAS has the specified permissions to the resource.

 ## See also